Wendi Deng Murdoch: Early life and education

 She attended Xuzhou First Secondary School (a.k.a.
 Xuzhou No.1 Middle School).
 She became a competitive volleyball player.
 While she was in high school, her father relocated to Guangzhou, where he was a factory director at the People's Machinery Works; she and her family remained in Xuzhou until they joined their father a short time later.
-At the age of 16, she was enrolled at the Guangzhou Medical College.
+In 1985, she was enrolled at the Guangzhou Medical College.

 In 1988, she left medical school and went to the United States on a study permit.
 She enrolled at California State University, Northridge, where she studied economics and was among the top scoring students.
 She obtained a BA in Economics from California State University at Northridge and an MBA from Yale University.